-As it is strictly prohibited for foreign nationals to own land in Thailand it has long been illegal for a Thai national married to a foreigner to acquire land because the foreign spouse would this way obtain ownership in land in Thailand through matrimonial laws (property between husband and wife).
-It is only since a Ministry of Interior regulation dated March 23, 1999 that it is allowed for a Thai national married to a foreigner to purchase land but the land must become a non-marital property.
-The regulation requires a strict procedure to prevent the land from becoming a joint or martrimonial property between husband and wife.
-In the ownership registration procedure it must be confirmed that all money paid for the land is personal property of the Thai spouse.
-Only in this case the land officer is allowed to register ownership of land as a personal property on the name of a Thai national married to a foreigner.
+As it is prohibited for foreign nationals to own land in Thailand it has long been illegal for a Thai national married to a foreigner to acquire land because through matrimonial property laws the foreign spouse would obtain foreign ownership in land as property of husband and wife.
+It is only since a Ministry of Interior regulation dated March 23 1999 that it is allowed for a Thai national married to a foreigner to purchase land but the land must become a non-marital or separate personal property of the Thai spouse.

 Under Thai marriage and divorce laws only common property must be divided in equal shares upon termination of the marriage, non-marital (personal) assets do not have to be divided.
 When dividing assets between husband and wife in a divorce (or death) the first question is if an asset is a personal or common property.
 When the above procedure has been followed the foreigner cannot simply ask for division of the house as part of the common property as the house is registered as a personal property of the Thai spouse and therefore must not be divided (the foreign spouse has signed away his rights in the land office certify letter).
 Only if the official land acquisition procedure for a Thai national married to a foreigner not has been followed the land or land and house is considered a common property between husband and wife and must be divided upon termination of the marriage (unless the Thai spouse can proof the home is purchased with her personal property).
 In practice this situation can only be achieved if the Thai spouse has given false information to the land office officials when registering ownership over the property (not declaring the marriage with the foreigner).
 In such cases the Land Departments enforcement and punishment measures in land holding as an agent for a foreigner could be applied and used against the foreigner and his Thai spouse, and if found guilty they are liable for fines and even imprisonment.